uwo-fast/desktop-sheet-press/src/README.md

 3. Switching back to AUTOMATIC mode to reinitialize the PID controller's internal state.

 This prevents the NaN value from persisting and propagating through subsequent control cycles.

+### Generic Software Work

+Currently the software from this project is no longer under development and future development efforts are being continued at [uwo-fast/OpenTempControl](https://github.com/uwo-fast/OpenTempControl)